-Members of the faculty and staff are invited to take advantage of convenient meal service on the Denton campus and the Houston Center.
+Members of the faculty and staff are invited to take advantage of convenient meal service on the Denton campus.
+Meals are available on a cash basis at Hubbard Hall north dining rooms and Pioneer Room (lunch only); and in the Student Center Garden Room and the Baker's Dozen.